f957-cua/github-actions-template/README.md

-Repository containing all examples and notes for github actions workshop.
+Repository containing all examples and notes for github actions workshop and changed.